 - The Heroes of Middlecenter went offline some years ago.
 Because of a "robots.txt" script, the original pages cannot be retrieved by the Internet Archive Wayback Machine.

-A Creator Breakdown led John Campbell, the author pictures for sad children, to wipe the website clean.
-The main comic and his work on various other websites have since been collected for underground distribution.
+- A Creator Breakdownnote led Merry Graves, the author of pictures for sad children, to wipe the website clean.
+The comic site was even excluded from the Wayback Machine.
+The main comic and their work on various other websites have since been collected for underground distribution (though Graves has apparently been actively filing DMCA takedown requests against distributors).
 However, the extra Alt Text jokes are likely gone forever, and have been missing since a change of web hosts from back before said Creator Breakdown.

 - Fireflower, a retelling of Super Mario Bros., vanished from the internet a few months after its conclusion in late 2002.
 The Wayback Machine only has 3 strips preserved: two random installments from the middle of the story and the farewell strip.

 - The Ricky Ray Show Went on a long hiatus in both its webcomic and its animated series, during which a test animation for a new style for the cartoons was shown but never ended up happening.
 The comic itself (as well as its companion series Becky and the Masters of Gaming) was wiped from the Ricky Ray website and rebooted with an updated art style and new character designs, as well as new relationships.
 This reboot only lasted a few strips, however, as Ricky Ray soon started a new webcomic, Space City Heroes that would go on to overtake the site, leaving no traces of the original Ricky Ray Show comic.
 He also deleted all of the Ricky Ray Show animations from his YouTube account, leaving Newgrounds as the only place to see anything related to the original series.